CPHS21/CPHS21/README.md

 ## Call For Contributions

-We cordially invite you to submit your contribution to the workshop “1st International Workshop on Cyber-Physical-Human System Design and Implementation”, a fullday workshop at CPS-IOT Week, to be held in Nashville, the US, on May 18th, 2021.
+We cordially invite you to submit your contribution to the workshop.

-We welcome participants to submit **full papers (MAX 8 pages), posters (MAX 2 pages) and 5-min videos** of relevant work.
+We welcome submissions of **full papers (MAX 8 pages), posters (MAX 2 pages) and 5-min videos** of relevant work.
 All the submissions will be  peer-reviewed by at least 3 reviewers.
 All the accepted submissions will be posted on the workshop's website and accepted full papers will be published on-line via IEEE Xplore.

-Submissions must be sent in pdf, following the IEEE conference style (two-columns) by the [HotCRP system](https://cphs20.hotcrp.com/).
+Submissions must be sent in pdf, following the IEEE conference style (two-columns) by the [HotCRP system](https://cpsh21.hotcrp.com/).
 For video submissions, please submit a pdf explaining the video and embed the link on the text.
 Any questions please send an email to chunzhiyi@hit.edu.cn.

 Accepted contributions will have the opportunity to present their work/ideas to the audience of our workshop.